STIMULATE-ICP (Symptoms, Trajectory, Inequalities and Management: Understanding Long-COVID to Address and Transform Existing Integrated Care Pathways)

 A Delphi project is used in research to generate agreement among experts about a particular area of interest.
 The project expert panel seeking agreement is a diverse group of people with lived experience and professional experience of Long COVID and long term conditions who will meet at set points during the project to make decisions.

-This Delphi project has three main phases:
+This Delphi project had three main phases:

 1. An initial survey (Survey 1) focused on learning about the people, services and treatments currently available for Long COVID and other long-term conditions.
 The findings from this survey were reviewed by an expert panel to create a series of statements about current care.

-Earlier this year we ran two surveys to collect information from people across the UK about what integrated care for Long COVID and other long-term conditions should look like.
+We ran two surveys to collect information from people across the UK about what integrated care for Long COVID and other long-term conditions should look like.

 305 people responded to the first survey: 47% were women, people were aged between 21 and 75, living across the UK and were from a range of ethnic groups.
 Many people reported having multiple relevant experiences: 224 had lived experience of long COVID; 123 had lived experience of long-term condition; 35 were healthcare professionals supporting people with Long COVID; and 61 were healthcare professionals supporting people with long-term conditions.
 Survey respondents told us what they felt integrated care should look like.